Weapons Offense in Roanoke City

 Exhibit · Case-outcome distribution

-Source: 295 General District Court records, Roanoke City, 2025 — VirginiaCourtFile.com
+Source: 298 General District Court records, Roanoke City, 2025.
+See the 2025 Virginia Criminal Court Outcomes report for statewide context. — VirginiaCourtFile.com

 Exhibit · How Roanoke City compares